PAVANIDEGALA/portfolio/_pages/about.md

   - type: Organization
 ---

-* I'm Pavani, a UI/UX designer with a zeal for the intersection of design and culture.
+* I'm Pavani, a UI/UX designer.
 Nice to meet you! 👋🏼

-* Currently, I'm wrapping up my UI/UX design internship at ExamBazaar.I completed my Bachelor of Science degree in Computer Science from Unity College in 2023.
+* Currently, I'm wrapping up my UI/UX design internship at ExamBazaar.I completed my Bachelor of Computer Science from Unity College.
+Before that, I also worked as a UI/UX Intern in a startup company.
 I look forward to starting a full-time role in graphic, UI/UX design.

+* When I'm not designing:
+  I watch anime, create digital art of my favourite characters, paint and learn how to code ✨

-If you have a role to fill, you know where to find me!
+* If you have a role to fill or have a chat , feel free to email me at pavanidegala123@gmail.com